Violet Solomon Oaklander Foundation Store

 The book provides an approach to working with children and adolescents that involves a variety of creative, projective and expressive techniques with Gestalt Therapy, theory, philosophy and practice as the underlying framework.
 The focus is to provide the child with a means for expressing his or her innermost feelings, to foster self-awareness and self-discovery, to enhance self-esteem, and in general, to promote emotional growth.
 The approach is applicable to a wide variety of ages as well as settings as individual work, family work, and group settings.

 This book will interest child and adolescent psychotherapists, psychologists, social workers, counselors, interns, school personnel, as well as graduate-level students.
 Parents of young children may also find it helpful.
-This book has been translated into four languages in addition to English.
+This book has been translated into six languages in addition to English.